deckebach-michael/cs457-pa1/README.md

 ## Contact
 You can find the repository at https://github.com/deckebach-michael/dbms

-To request access or for any questions, email me (Michael Deckebach) at michael.deckebach@gmail.com
+To request access or for any questions, email Michael Deckebach at michael.deckebach@gmail.com